LanhooNg/LanhooNg.github.io/_pages/about.md

 # 🔥 News
-- *2025.07*: &nbsp;🎉🎉 1 paper accepted by ACM MM 2025.
+- *2025.07*: &nbsp;🎉🎉 1 paper accepted to ACM MM 2025.
-- *2024.12*: &nbsp;🎉🎉 1 paper accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
+- *2024.12*: &nbsp;🎉🎉 1 paper accepted to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
-- *2024.06*: &nbsp;🎉🎉 1 paper accepted by PRCV 2024.
+- *2024.06*: &nbsp;🎉🎉 1 paper accepted to PRCV 2024.
-- *2023.02*: &nbsp;🎉🎉 1 paper accepted by Pattern Recognition and Artificial Intelligence.
+- *2023.02*: &nbsp;🎉🎉 1 paper accepted to Pattern Recognition and Artificial Intelligence.

 # 📜 Publications